 So, getting a leash that is between 4 and 6 feet long when training is ideal as this gives you control and keeps your dog close.

 And one that is ideal for walkies training and is a good gift is the Hurtta Dazzle rope leash.

 As you can get this one in both 4 foot and 6 foot lengths depending on how closely you want to keep your dog to you.

 It's also sturdy, durable and long lasting, and has a padded handle that is comfortable on your hands too.

-Plus the rope has reflective material in it that will make sure you are highly visible when walking your dog at night or early morning.
+Plus the rope has a reflector attached that will make sure you are visible when walking your dog at night or early morning.

 When you're training your dog to get used to being taken out for walks, it can be a real struggle at first.

 As they may strain and pull against the leash and also not like having a collar around their necks.

 So, it's not unusual for a dog to try to wriggle out of their collar and make their escape.

 And this can be super dangerous when they're inexperienced and you're walking them in an area with passing traffic, larger dogs, or small children.

 So, a gift of a collar that they won't be able to escape from is a thoughtful gift idea for a new dog owner.

 And one that scores high in this department is the If It Barks nylon martingdale collar, as the martingdale style collar means it's super hard for the dog to wriggle free from.

 And it has a no-choke, anti-pull design that makes it ideal for teaching a dog how to behave during walkies.